MarcelNiedermeier/Quantunity/README.md

 ## Installation

 The QuantumSimulator is entirely built on top of the existing `ITensors` (add link) Julia package.
-Therefore, it apart from the latest Julia distribution it only requires the installation of `ITensors`.
+Note that `ITensors` currently requires at least the Julia 1.6 distribution.

 -- more details to come --